fbpx

 • How long has the property been on the market?

-You may already know the answers, but it’s just good to get the agent talking because sometimes they might let some crucial information slip.
+Getting the agent talking is always good because sometimes they might let some crucial information slip.

-On average, we’re finding it’s taking people 3 to 6 months from when they’ve got their pre-approvals to eventually find the right home.
+On average, it takes people 3 to 6 months from when they’ve got their pre-approvals to eventually find the right home.
 You might find the right home, but there could be issues with asbestos and building pests, and you have to cancel the contract and start the process all over again.

 It can be pretty heartbreaking, and you can feel dejected, but, like many things in life, it’s all about the experience and getting out there again and again until you find the right property…